10 tips for food photography & styling

 4. the presentation of the food

-Much like any creative endeavor, some skills can be mastered, but for the most part it is an art and personal expression.
+Much like any creative endeavour, some skills can be mastered, but for the most part, it is an art and personal expression.
 As you practice it, you will find your own style and voice.

 1. Learn as much as you can about your camera